Washington Sea Grant Coastal Resilience Fellowship

 Host Application Includes the Following Elements:

-- Host Organization Information + Mentor/Co-Mentor Information: Provide your organizations the name and address (where fellow’s office space would be located, if in-person) + Provide the name, title, and contact information for the individual who would serve as the fellow’s primary mentor and supervisor.
-This individual will take the lead on fellow onboarding, supervision of work, and will provide essential fellowship related mentorship (coaching, professional development.
+1. Host Organization Information + Mentor/Co-Mentor Information: Provide your organizations the name and address (where fellow’s office space would be located, if in-person) + Provide the name, title, and contact information for the individual who would serve as the fellow’s primary mentor and supervisor.
+This individual will take the lead on fellow onboarding, supervision of work, and will provide essential fellowship related mentorship (coaching, professional development).
 Additionally, provide the name, title and contact information for any other key fellowship co-mentors.

-- Mentorship, Professional Development and Networking: Describe the key mentorship, professional development, and networking opportunities that will be available to the fellow through your organization or external partners
+• Mentorship, Professional Development and Networking: Describe the key mentorship, professional development, and networking opportunities that will be available to the fellow through your organization or external partners.

-- Professional Development, Onboarding, and Workplace Considerations: Professional development opportunities for the fellow, fellow working location, supports for housing, equipment, travel considerations, need for background checks or security clearances.
+3. Professional Development, Onboarding, and Workplace Considerations: Professional development opportunities for the fellow, fellow working location, supports for housing, equipment, travel considerations, need for background checks or security clearances.
 Please note, responses within this section are considerations for host selection, not requirements.
 We aim to create a supportive network for hosts and fellows to be successful so it’s okay if not all aspects of these questions are determined.

 Acceptance of a Host Application Will be Based on the Following Criteria:

-- The perceived ability of the fellowship project(s) and mentorship opportunity to make a positive impact for coastal communities and the fellow.
+• The perceived ability of the fellowship project(s) and mentorship opportunity to make a positive impact for coastal communities and the fellow.

-- This might look like fellow projects that provide opportunities for lasting change within a coastal community or opportunities for fellows to develop and further partnerships throughout the region.
+• Examples include fellow projects that provide opportunities for lasting change within a coastal community or opportunities for fellows to develop and further partnerships throughout the region.
 This might also look like fellows meeting an essential need that is important to the host organization.

-- The focus of the project(s) on coastal resilience efforts on Washington’s Pacific Coast.
+• The focus of the project(s) on coastal resilience efforts on Washington’s Pacific Coast.

-- Alignment of project with WSG goals and values as listed above.
+• Alignment of project with WSG goals and values as listed above.

 Review the timeline at the top of this webpage for key dates.